akashdeshpande/100-days-of-code/log.md

 **Today's Progress**: Completed CSS Flexbox from freecodecamp.org

-**Thoughts** Chellenges are getting harder, I have to absorb many concepts.
+**Thoughts** Challenges are getting harder, I have to absorb many concepts.
 Flexbox has many properties, grid is yet remianing.

+### Day 15: September 6, Tuesday

+**Today's Progress**: Completed 82% of CSS Grid from freecodecamp.org

+**Thoughts** Today was good, grid is easy to understand but iy is difficult to remember everything.

 ##### (example to copy from later)